Louibens/PP3-hangman/README.md

 - __F03 Menu__

-    - The user is invited to enter their name in order to continue.
+    - The user must choose an option from the menu.
-    - The user will see an error if they do not enter a name.
+    - The user will see an error if they do not enter a valid option.

 ![image](/docs/HM_menu.png)

 - __F04 Instructions screen__

-    - The user can see how the game is played.
+    - The user can see how to play the game.
     - The user can return to the main menu.

 ![image](/docs/HM_instructions.png)